Informasjonsforvaltning/fdk-search-service/README.md

 ## Run locally

 ### Start Kafka cluster and setup topics/schemas
-Topics and schemas are setup automatically when starting the Kafka cluster.
+Topics and schemas are set up automatically when starting the Kafka cluster.
-Docker compose uses the scripts create-topics.sh and create-schemas.sh to setup topics and schemas.
+Docker compose uses the scripts create-topics.sh and create-schemas.sh to set up topics and schemas.
 ```
 docker-compose up -d
 ```